-UN balks as Yemen rebels try to control the flow of aid
+Yemen’s Houthi rebels impeding UN aid flow, demand a cut

 Houthi leaders have remained defiant in the face of U.N. pushback.

-“Yemen will survive” if agencies suspend aid, Abdul-Mohsen Tawoos, secretary-general of the Houthi agency coordinating international aid, told European donors during a Jan 20 Skype call.
+“Yemen will survive” if agencies suspend aid, Abdul-Mohsen Tawoos, secretary-general of the Houthi agency coordinating international aid, told European donors during a Jan.20 Skype call.
 Minutes of the call were obtained by the AP.

 He said the Houthis wanted to reach an agreement with the U.N. and its donors, but “won’t be bullied.”